plodocus/rockpro64/README.md

 I want to be able to access different web services by my own subdomains, like "cloud.mydomain.duckdns.org" and "grocy.mydomain.duckdns.org".
 For this, a wildcard certificate is needed, which requires the successful certification by DNS challenge.

-Install `certbot` per their instructions and run this command.
+Install `certbot` per their instructions.
+This is now via snap, so preinstalled cerbot needs to be removed.
+Run this command.

 ```
 sudo certbot certonly \